Fall Dinner Meeting

 The 8th Annual NEMATYC dinner meeting was held September 30, 2016 at O’Connor’s Restaurant in Worcester.
 The featured speaker was Professor Cristina Ballantine of the College of the Holy Cross, who spoke on Easy to State, Hard to Prove.
 Vice president Alex Cotter, Massasoit CC, coordinated the event.

 Several dozen of our colleagues attended.
-Professor Ballantine talked about various hypotheses that have resisted proof for decades and centuries, several of which have actually been recently proved–notably Andrew Wiles’ proof of Fermat’s Last Theorem, that there are no positive integer solutions to for n > 2.
+Professor Ballantine talked about various hypotheses that have resisted proof for decades and centuries, several of which have actually been recently proved–notably Andrew Wiles’ proof of Fermat’s Last Theorem, that there are no positive integer solutions to a to the n power plus b to the n power for n > 2.
 The Pythagorean Theorem cannot be generalized.